alexmorleyfinch/jsdi/docs/BASICS_OF_DI.md

-# Basics of dependancy injection
+# Basics of dependency injection

 There are plenty of resources on DI, much better than here, but here is a quick summary.
-The idea of dependancy injection is the inject all dependancies via class constructors.
+The idea of dependency injection is to inject all dependencies via class constructors.
 That means no `import` at the top of a file.
 There are exceptions depending on how far you want to take it.
 For example, you can import core primitives like a Vector classes etc, but anything beyond a core primitive needs injecting.

 For example, normally we'd have a way to log stuff, and we'd import it like: